1905

 In February 1905, Picasso prepares an exhibition of several works on the theme of the circus, which followed the edition of the Repas Frugal.
 A watercolor features an adult acrobat and a teenage harlequin, both costumed to take the stage.
 They are serious and bony.
 The warm colors announce the entry into the pink period.

-This artwork was sold by Christie's on November 28, 1988 for £ 21M, worth at the time $ 38.5M, including premium, from a lower estimate of £ 10M.
+This artwork was sold by Christie's on November 28, 1988 for £ 21M, worth at the time $ 38.5M, from a lower estimate of £ 10M.
 It is illustrated in the post sale article by Judd Tully, the Washington Post art critic.

 The 1901 beginning of his Parisian glory is already far away.
 A friend gives him a place at the Bateau-Lavoir, a dwelling for artists on the slopes of the Butte Montmartre.
 There he finds emigrant artists, Italian and Spanish, who cannot escape poverty and earn a few cents by selling their works to second-hand dealers.